JUE-SeanJiao/unet-tensorflow/README.md

 # U-net in tensorflow
-- An implementation of the U-net model for segmantic segmenation.
+- An customed implementation of the U-net model for segmantic segmenation.
 The model architecture is slightly modified, such as the number of channels for some layers.
+Most important, the loss function is a combination of pixelwise cross-entropy loss and IOU loss, which is different from loss used in the original paper.
 - This is a project on Remote sensing image segmentation, which is a five-class classification problem.

 ## Training